camunda/camunda-docs-static/get-started/content/dmn11/model.md

 {{< img src="../img/modeler-step5.png" >}}

-"Fall" is the condition (e.g. [input entry](/manual/latest/reference/dmn11/decision-table/rule/#input-entry-condition)) of the rule.
-It is an expression in [FEEL](/manual/latest/reference/dmn11/feel/) which is applied then the input value (e.g. the variable "season") is equals to "Fall".
+"Fall" is the condition (i.e., [input entry](/manual/latest/reference/dmn11/decision-table/rule/#input-entry-condition)) of the rule.
+It is an expression in [FEEL](/manual/latest/reference/dmn11/feel/) which is applied and then checks if the input value (i.e., the variable "season") is equal to "Fall".

-"Spareribs" is the conclusion (e.g. [output entry](/manual/latest/reference/dmn11/decision-table/rule/#output-entry-conclusion)) of the rule.
-It is a simple expression in JUEL and return the String "Spareribs".
+"Spareribs" is the conclusion (i.e., [output entry](/manual/latest/reference/dmn11/decision-table/rule/#output-entry-conclusion)) of the rule.
+It is a simple expression in JUEL and returns the String "Spareribs".

 Next, add additional rules for the remaining seasons.